HoverBaum/cl-next-blog/README.md

 ## Todo

-Mobil
-- search navigation, I want to go back

-- Run Lighthouse and work on score
+- Improve image handling

+- Custom 404 page

 - Maybe filter options for /posts.
 Posibility to filter for certain tags, categories, search terms or date ranges would be amazing.
 - Maybe shortcut to cmd+K search posts from /posts.